-HW will be posted on the website http://classweb.gmu.edu/rganesan.
+HW will be posted on the website http://mason.gmu.edu/~rganesan/class.html.
 Try to work them by yourself.
 Working in groups is permitted but you must make sure that you understand the problems before you turn them in.
 Each student must turn in their HW even if worked in groups.
 Please remember that if you haven't learnt the HW problems you may not pass the exams and this will affect your final grade.
 All homeworks must be stapled and submitted on the due date prior to the beginning of the class.
-Late homework will be evaluated against 50% credit.
-Late beyond 2 weeks will receive no credit.
-Only 1 problem will be graded in every HW and the HW grade depends on submitting all assigned HWs and your approach to the problem that is graded.
+Hw is always due on Mon but you can take time till end of class on the Wed of the same week.
+1 week late (the Wed of the following week) homework will be evaluated against 50% credit.
+Late beyond 1 week will receive no credit.
+Only 1 problem will be graded randomly in every HW and the HW grade depends on submitting all assigned HWs problems and your approach to the problem that is graded.